 How criteria define the disorder?
 E.g., the DSM-5 disorder is diagnosable when some criteria are met, but the ICD-11 demands meeting all criteria.

 Previous research has found many participants who express GRHP symptoms based on the DSM-5 not to have general health problems (Colder Carras & Kardefelt-Winther 2018), whereas some scholars further distinguish between the degrees to which criteria, symptoms, and health problems manifest (Myrseth & Notelaers 2018).
-Such investigations imply that it could be useful to distinguish more than one (not necessarily diagnostic) GRHP construct.
+Such investigations imply that it could be useful to distinguish more than one (not necessarily diagnostic) GRHP constructs.
 Accordingly, our research question is:

 RQ: How do screening instruments that derive from different ontological understandings differ in identifying GRHP groups?